parsa-epfl/cloudsuite/docs/benchmarks/data-analytics.md

 A few parameters for Hadoop can be configured depending on requirements.

-Hadoop infers the number of workers based on how many partitions it created with HDFS.
+Hadoop infers the number of workers based on how many partitions it created with HDFS (HaDoop File System, a distributed file system for handing out dataset to workers).
 You can increase or reduce the HDFS partition size to `N` MB with `--hdfs-block-size=N`, with 128MB being the default.
 The default dataset weighs 900MB.
 Thus, depending on the benchmark phase, the default option `-hdfs-block-size=128` results in a split between 1 and 8 parts.

-Hadoop relies on [yarn][yarn] (Yet Another Resource Negotiator) to manage its resource, and the maximum number of workers is configured by `--yarn-cores=C`, whose default value is 8.
+Hadoop relies on [YARN][yarn] (Yet Another Resource Negotiator) to manage its resource, and the maximum number of workers is configured by `--yarn-cores=C`, whose default value is 8.
 If there are more blocks than the number of workers, YARN will only allow up to `C` worker threads to process them.
 Please note that **at least two cores** should be given in total: One core for the map operation and another for the reduce operation.
 Otherwise, the process can get stuck.

 The maximum memory used by each worker is configured by `--mapreduce-mem=N`, and the default value is 2096MB.
 Note that depending on the number of `--yarn-cores=C`, the total physical memory required will be at least `C*N`.
 To avoid out-of-memory errors, We recommend to allocate at least 8GB of memory (even for a single worker with two cores) in total.